 Research manuscripts reporting large datasets that are deposited in a publicly available database should specify where the data have been deposited and provide the relevant accession numbers.
 If the accession numbers have not yet been obtained at the time of submission, please state that they will be provided during review.
 They must be provided prior to publication.

-Interventionary studies involving animals or humans, and other studies require ethical approval must list the authority that provided approval and the corresponding ethical approval code.
+Interventive studies involving animals or humans, and other studies require ethical approval must list the authority that provided approval and the corresponding ethical approval code.

 3. Results